Yelabay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8.
 Save current state of directory: Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 Task 9.
 Duplicate last line: Write a script that duplicates the last line of the file iacta.
 Task 10.
 No more javascript: Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+Task 11.
+Don't just count your directories, make your directories count: Write a script that counts the number of directories and sub-directories in the current directory.